Cwantic/Documentation/Structure/index.md

 ![Image](../Images/MouseWheelMove.jpg)

-hold down the **CTRL key** during navigation to translate the view.
+Hold down the **CTRL key** during navigation to translate the view.

 You zoom in by scrolling the mouse wheel up :